 - creating and thinking critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 At Waverton planning within the EYFS starts with information shared from pre-schools, the data gained on entry and from observations of children in the learning environment.
 We observe individual interests, learning styles, current development and levels, before planning a relevant, creative, flexible and progressive curriculum.
 Skills and knowledge from Development Matters are used as a guide and Early Learning Goals from the EYFS framework are covered across topics.
 Children are asked what they already know and what they would like to learn in the coming weeks.
 This forms the basis of our Medium Term Topic Plans.
 Different topics are taught which ensure coverage of the framework but also takes into account children’s interests and motivations.
 Each topic is taught through a variety of texts, ensuring that reading and vocabulary are a focus, promoting a love of books and developing language.
 Weekly plans are flexible depending on children’s previous learning and interests.
-At Waverton phonics is taught daily and staff follow our school policy using Bug Club, the First for Maths scheme is used for Number work supported with resourcses from the White Rose scheme and Numberblocks, Literacy skills are taught in a variety of ways, ensuring reading is at the heart of everything we do, eg talk for writing, pathways to write, helicopter stories.
+At Waverton phonics is taught daily and staff follow our school policy using Ready, Steady Phonics, the Power Maths scheme is used for Number work supported with resources from Numberblocks, Literacy skills are taught in a variety of ways, ensuring reading is at the heart of everything we do, eg talk for writing, pathways to write, helicopter stories.
 Children read individually and when appropriate, in guided reading groups, books are linked to phonic phases.
 Children are read to at least once a day.
 Physical Development is taught using our PE passport, Personal Social and Emotional Development is taught through our topics and statutory skills and knowledge are taught through RE.

 Please find attached an overview of what each subject area looks like in the Early Years Foundation Stage.